• Skip to primary navigation

 Finding a substitute for matzo meal seems like a puzzle, right?

-Matzo meal, crucial for Passover recipes, often leaves us scratching our heads if we run out.
+Matzo meal, important for Passover recipes, often leaves us scratching our heads if we run out.
 Luckily, several everyday ingredients can step in without skipping a beat.

 Our kitchens hold more secrets than we think.
 From breadcrumbs to crackers, these swaps are not only easy but might already be sitting in your pantry.